Eric Stewart: 1972–1983, 1992–1995: 10cc

 By Mirror Mirror (1995) the team had dissolved as tensions between the pair grew.
 The album was an amalgam of solo material by Gouldman and Stewart, written and recorded separately, and was the final one for 10cc.
 Stewart has subsequently refused any offers and requests for a reunion.

 The band had previously suffered a major setback in 1979 when Stewart was seriously injured in a car crash.
 He told the BBC:

 It flattened me completely.
 I damaged my left ear, I damaged my eye very badly.
 I couldn't go near music.
 I couldn't go near anything loud and I love music and motor-racing.
 I had to stay away from both things for a long time, for about six months.
 And the momentum of this big machine that we'd had rolling slowed and slowed and slowed.
 And on the music scene, the punk thing had come in a big way.
 The Sex Pistols, the Clash, lots of things like that.
 So by the time I was fit again to play, I think we'd just missed the bus.
 It'd gone.
 And whatever we did after that, we got a few tickles here and there and we could continue touring forever on the strength of the past hits, but it didn't feel right again, we just didn't have that public with us.

-Gouldman admitted in 2025 that the pair have not seen one another for decades.
-Godley doesn't speak to Stewart, but Creme and Stewart maintain a relationship of sorts, as both men are married to a pair of sisters.
+In 2025, Gouldman said that the pair have not seen one another for decades.
+Godley does not speak to Stewart, but Creme and Stewart maintain a relationship of sorts, as both men are married to a pair of sisters.